Locko2901/Celebrator/README.md

 1. Navigate to the [Discord Developer Portal](https://discord.com/developers/applications) and log in with your Discord credentials.
 2. Select the "New Application" button, name your application, and click on "Create".
 3. Copy the "Application ID" from the "General Information" tab and save it.
+4. Navigate to the "Installation" tab and set the install link to *"none"*.
-4. In the "Bot" tab:
+5. In the "Bot" tab:
-   - Customize your bot's username and profile image.
+   - (Optional) Customize your bot's username and profile image.
-   - Disable *"Public Bot"* and leave *"Requires OAuth2 Code Grant"* deactivated.
+   - Disable *"Public Bot"* (otherwise anyone can invite it to their server) and leave *"Requires OAuth2 Code Grant"* deactivated.
-   - Enable *"Presence Intent"*, *"Server Members Intent"*, and *"Message Content Intent"*.
+   - Enable *"Server Members Intent"*.
-5. Under "TOKEN", click "Copy" to save your bot's token.
+6. Under "TOKEN", click "Copy" to save your bot's token.
 This token and the application ID will be needed for the `config.json` file configuration.

-**Security Tip:** Keep your bot's token secure to prevent unauthorized access.
+**Important:** Your bot's token is called a secret for a reason.
+Keep it that way!

 ### Inviting Your Bot to a Server